hackathon-empty-string-team/empty-string/docs/speech_notes.md

-#Notes from a discussion with a speech PhD student
+# Notes from a discussion with a speech PhD student :

-#Processing Pipeline for Human Speech Recordings
+# Processing Pipeline for Human Speech Recordings

 Imagine you have 10-minute recordings of human speech (5 minutes of speech, 5 minutes of background noise).
 The typical processing pipeline involves: